leytilera/addonscript-spec/docs/api/features/files.md

 `GET {base URL}/v2/files/:namespace/:addon/:version/:qualifier`

 This endpoint can be used to retrieve information about a specific file.
-If the instance don't know this file, it must respond with status code 404.
+If the instance don't know this file, it MUST respond with status code 404.

 #### Path variables: